A Rotation-Invariant Framework for Deep Point Cloud Analysis: Introduction

 Recently, some works attempt to design neural networks with rotation invariance~\cite{poulenard2019effective,rao2019spherical,deng2018ppf,zhang2019rotation,chen2019clusternet}.
 One approach employs spherical-related convolutions, and the other employs local rotation-invariant features,~\eg, distances and angles, to replace Cartesian coordinates as the network inputs.
 However, as we shall show, both approaches have limited success.
-Typically, the former approach has limited capability to embed features and is still sensitive to the rotations, while the latter one encodes mainly local information, which may not be unique, and often, the performance is \phil{much} lower than using global Cartesian coordinates; see a part segmentation comparison in Figure~\ref{fig:teaser}(b) and various quantitative comparison results in Section~\ref{subsec:segmentation}, which demonstrate the superiority of our method over the state-of-the-art rotation-invariant methods.
+Typically, the former approach has limited capability to embed features and is still sensitive to the rotations, while the latter one encodes mainly local information, which may not be unique, and often, the performance is much lower than using global Cartesian coordinates; see various comparison results in Section~\ref{sec:experiments}, which demonstrate the superiority of our method over the state-of-the-art rotation-invariant methods.

-In this work, we \phil{revisit the problem of} rotation invariance in deep 3D point cloud analysis, and \phil{enumerate} the {\em considerations for achieving rotation invariance\/} in the aspects of network inputs and network processing.
-Accordingly, we then design an effective low-level representation to replace 3D Cartesian coordinates as the network inputs.
-Our representation is {\em purely rotation-invariant\/} and encodes {\em both local and global\/} information, as well as being {\em robust to noise and outliers\/}.
-Also, we present a {\em deep hierarchical network\/} to embed these low-level representations into high-level features and to extract local relations between points and their neighbors, together with the global shape information.
-Further, to alleviate global information loss caused by the rotation-invariant representations, we enrich the network features with more global information by introducing a novel {\em region relation convolution\/} in the network to extract both local and non-local information across the hierarchy. \phil{Lastly}, we evaluate the effectiveness of our method on various point cloud analysis tasks, including shape classification, part segmentation, and shape retrieval.
-Experimental results confirm that, our method achieves not only consistent results on inputs at any orientation, but also the best performance on all tasks compared with state-of-the-arts.
+In this work, we revisit the problem of rotation invariance in deep 3D point cloud analysis, and enumerate the {\em considerations for achieving rotation invariance\/} in the aspects of network inputs and network processing.
+Accordingly, \begin{itemize} \item We first design an effective low-level representation to replace 3D Cartesian coordinates as the network inputs.
+Our representation is {\em purely rotation-invariant\/} and encodes {\em both local and global\/} information, as well as being {\em robust to noise and outliers\/}. \item We present a {\em deep hierarchical network\/} to embed these low-level representations into high-level features and extract local relations between points and their neighbors, together with global shape information. \item Further, to alleviate global information loss caused by the rotation-invariant representations, we enrich the network features with more global information by introducing a novel {\em region relation convolution\/} in the network to extract both local and non-local information across the hierarchy. \end{itemize}